Community Health Workers

 Use this to help raise awareness and show your support right on your profile picture.
 Ask your friends and family to follow suit!

 Posts for Facebook or Instagram.
 Use these to increase your reach through social media.
 Share your success stories and encourage your clients to share their positive experiences.
-You can use the provided text or create your own message.
 Remember to encourage likes and shares!

 “I am a community health worker”